mcb5637/BTX_CAC_Compatibility/README.md

 Modifies BEX (and BTXMinusWeapons, if present) for CAC.

 Installation/Update: (requires working BEX installation)
-- Remove BTMLColorLOSMod, MechResizer and StablePiloting from your BTX installation (as CAC, CU and MechAffinity basically do the same)
-- update CAB
+- Update CAB
-- remove IRBModUtils (CAC-C for now contains their own versions of them)
+- Remove the BTMLColorLOSMod, IRBTModUtils, MechResizer, Retrainer, and StabilePiloting mod folders
-- remove any previous version of CAC-C, CAE, CAC, CC, CLoc, CPrewarm, CU, CVoices, if they exist
+- When updating, remove any previous versions of CAC-C, CAE, CAC, CC, CLoc, CPrewarm, CU, and CVoices
-- Add BTX_CAC_Compatibility, overriding files
+- Unpack BTX_CAC_Compatibility, overwriting files

 Versioning:
 The first 2 parts of the version number match the intended BEX version number.